Double-Void, durational performance and installation, Newlyn Art Gallery, December 2001

 The maternal round was re-created by a durational performance of dragging a hessian sack filled with lard corresponding to the weight of my youngest son around a circle in the gallery all day.
 An infuriatingly repetitive sound loop of my son’s first word ‘bag’! playing in the background.
 Three video screens showed previous performances of the same action.

 This repetitive performed act combined with time-based installations was also used in a series of works that explore mother’s lived experience through physical engagement with the void of motherhood in representation and culture.
-These works are collaged and re-made to create layers of time and repetition in order to re-present the burden and isolation of motherhood.
+These works are collaged to create layers of time and repetition in order to re-present the burden and isolation of motherhood.

 Burden, (The Works studios, B’ham, 1998) drag a sack of lard which corresponds to the weight of my child (40lbs) round a small chalk circle 9 times